What Are Accounting Records?

 Related Tags and Topics:

-This is an accounting document that contains the deposits and checks of an organization and allows comparing the remainder on an entity's balance sheet to the sum on its bank account.
+This accounting document contains the deposits and checks of an organization and allows comparing the remainder on an entity's balance sheet to the amount on its bank account.

 This document contains a complete record of all credit and debit operations, incoming and outgoing transactions associated with the bank account.